14+ Tips for Camping in The Rain and Avoid Getting Soaked

 2. Be sure the floor can keep rainwater out.

-3. Bring a raincoat for every person going with you.
+3. Bring a raincoat for every person going with you, as well as don’t forget about other useful rain gear.

 4. Check our reliable sources on how to set up a tent in wet weather.